netgroup-polito/un-orchestrator/README.md

 Currently, the prototype supports virtual network functions as (KVM) VMs, Docker, DPDK processes and native functions, although only a subset of them can be available depending on the chosen vSwitch.
-Also in thuis case, further execution environments can be supported through the implementation of a proper API.
+Also in this case, further execution environments can be supported through the implementation of a proper API.
 If you are interested to add the support for a new hypervisor, please check the file [compute_controller/README.md](compute_controller/README.md).